resilientscale/cg-customer-broker/gcp-service-broker/README.md

 The Trades application uses a `random-route` when deploying the application.
 Take note of the application url.

+> Note: We are using `random-route` to help prevent route collisions.
+You should not use this feature except in development, training or CI/CD scenarios such as this.
+We do not recommend using `random-route` in production.

 Now you are ready to bind the service to the application.
 Binding the service adds the required connection information to the application `VCAP_SERVICES` environment variable.